Udik/viriciti-challenge/README.md

-# ViriCiti Nodejs challenge
+# Nodejs challenge

-Three services for the Viriciti Nodejs challenge.
+Three services for a Nodejs challenge.

-* data-storage: listens to messages from a NATS server, transforms them and stores the data in a MongoDb  instance;
-* websocket-api: provides the same data for real time consumption by a web application.
+## Short challenge description

+A NATS server (https://nats.io/) receives realtime location and metrics data from a number of vehicles and distributes it to its subscribers.
+The challenge is to build the following components:

+- a data ingestion service saving the data to a MongoDB instance
+- a websocket endpoint for web clients, streaming real time data
-* rest-api: provides a simple rest api to query the data in the MongoDb database.
+- a simple rest api to query historical data
+- a small web application to consume and display the data

+The challenge provides a script (vehicle-data-generator) to generate simulated data to be sent to NATS.

+## Solution outline

+* data-storage: data ingestion service
+* websocket-api: websocket endpoint
+* rest-api: small rest api developed based on restify, with query parameters and pagination
+* demo-frontend: a small vue application to show realtime or historical data, with a map for location data and dynamic graphs for metrics.

+The basic components of the application expose redable, writable or transform stream, allowing some composition.
+For example, both the data ingestion and the websocket endpoint reuse the same NATS connector and data transformation stream, piping the results to a different writer.
+I.e.:

+ingestion: NATS reader -> data transformation -> MongoDB writer

+websocket: NATS reader -> data transformation -> websocket writer

+A docker-compose configuration is included to run the whole system, including an nginx reverse proxy for the different web endpoints, a NATS server and a MongoDB server (but not the vehicle data generator, that has to be started independently).

 ## Data ingestion

 The service is implemented using streams.
-A first class acts as a connector with NATS and exposes the incoming data as a readable object stream; a second class exposes a transform stream that maps the incoming object to a structure that matches the database schema; a third class exposes a writable stream and writes the incoming data to a database collection.
+A connector class with NATS exposes the incoming data as a readable object stream; a transform stream maps the incoming object to a structure that matches the database schema; a third class exposes a writable stream and writes the incoming data to a database collection.
 The streams are piped to each other.

 ## Websocket API